ricardofdc/CAL_20-21/README.txt

 # CAL_20-21

+## Documentation
+* We generated a html doxygen documentation available at ./html/index.html

 ## Running and Compilation
-* build and run using CLion
+* Build and run using CLion

 ## App usage
 * Choose map to load